-We are going to enable hibernate option for windows 10 users today!
+We are going to enable Windows 10 hibernate option today!
 Windows 10 hibernate option is usually disabled by default which means either you have a brand new or used windows computer you won’t see the hibernate option, you only see sleep, shutdown, and restart.

-In most cases a Windows 7 computer has hibernate option activated by default which means when you click the button to shutdown your computer “Hibernate” option is there making it easy for you hibernate your computer.
+In most cases, a Windows 7 computer has hibernated option activated by default which means when you click the button to shut down your computer “Hibernate” option is there making it easy for you sleep your computer.

-Fast forward to Windows 10 where you don’t see the hiberate option so most people already have that mindset that Windows 10 doesn’t have the hibernation function, some people even think Microsoft replaced the hibernate option to sleep all because they don’t see “Hibernate“.
-If you feel this way it’s not your fault, Microsoft hid alot of features in Windows 10.
-They also hid the stop automatic windows update in Windows 10 but there is a way to stop windows 10 from automatically downloading windows update without your approval.
+Fast forward to Windows 10 where you don’t see the hibernate option, so most people already have that mindset that Windows 10 doesn’t have the hibernation function, some people even think Microsoft replaced the hibernate option to sleep all because they don’t see “Hibernate.”
+If you feel this way it’s not your fault, Microsoft hid a lot of features in Windows 10.
+They also protected the stop automatic windows update in Windows 10, but there is a way to stop Windows 10 from automatically downloading windows update without your approval.

 How to Enable Windows 10 Hibernate Option